This episode of The Mommy Labor Nurse Podcast is all about the realities of black maternal health here in the US, and what we can do to spark change!

 I actually put this article out last year, but I wanted to re-release it this week in honor of Black Maternal Health Week.

-We’ve done some feed posts over on IG about this topic before to help raise awareness, but I knew I wanted to take more of a deep dive over here.
+We’ve done some feed posts over on IG about this topic to help raise awareness, but I knew I wanted to take more of a deep dive over here on the podcast.

 It’s a topic that can be really heavy in some ways, but it’s one that needs a LOT of light!
 If we’re going to spark any kind of change surrounding racism in healthcare (and specifically in black maternal health) I truly believe that awareness is the first step.

-The Black Mamas Matter Alliance is sponsoring the third annual Black Maternal Health week this year with the goal to:
+The Black Mamas Matter Alliance is sponsoring the fifth annual Black Maternal Health week this year with the goal to: